-- 1 tablespoon butter melted
+- 1 tablespoon butter or vegan butter melted

-- Course salt
+- coarse salt

-- At this point, change the paddle mixer for the dough hook and knead the dough for 5-7 minutes, or until the dough is soft and pulls away easily from the mixing bowl.
+- At this point, change the paddle mixer for the dough hook and knead the dough for 5-7 minutes, or until the dough is soft and just pulls away easily from the mixing bowl.
 Alternatively, knead by hand until the dough is soft but not sticky.

 - Cover with a kitchen towel and let rise until doubled again, about 60-90 minutes.

 - Preheat oven to 350 degrees F.